 Scholarships and Programs

 The Delta Chi Educational Foundation encourages all alumni to show their support for the Fraternity’s programs.
-Our Fraternity is growing in membership and needs additional financial support to continue to reach out and support the new chapters and colonies.
-Leadership training is of significant importance to the success and stability of the undergraduate chapters, and programming like the “A”s’ Academy truly help in Developing Men of Character.
-Your financial assistance will have a profound impact upon Delta Chi’s future.
+Delta Chi needs financial support for its educational programming that makes an impact on our members and chapters.
+Your financial assistance will have a profound impact upon the success and stability of our undergraduate chapters.
 We thank you for your time and support.

 SCHOLARSHIPS